mozilla/fxa-content-server/docs/pairing-architecture.md

 To make itself available for pairing, the Desktop device opens a connection to the Channel Server using the [fxa-pairing-channel library](https://github.com/mozilla/fxa-pairing-channel).
 Any application that learns the channel key will be able to request pairing from the Desktop device, or intercept messages exchanges during the pairing flow.
-This library uses a subset of TLS-like communication between the two devices.
+This library uses a subset the pre-shared key mode of TLS 1.3 for communication between the two devices.
 Once connected it will receive a server-allocated channel id, then the library will generate a 32-byte channel key to be used for client-side encryption of messages on the channel.
  * The channel key is what secures the pairing flow.
  * The channel id and channel key are encoded using base64url and then combined into a "pairing url".